aws/aws-fpga/hdk/docs/IPI_GUI_Examples.md

 <a name="overview"></a>
 # Overview

-This document covers examples provided through the HLx environment and step by step tutorials with certain flows.
+This document is an overview of the IP Integrator examples provided through the HLx environment.

-Make sure the [HLx Setup Instructions](./IPI_GUI_Vivado_Setup.md) are followed and executed.
+Prior to starting you should have completed [Vivado Setup Instructions](./IPI_GUI_Vivado_Setup.md) to help you setup and get familar with Vivado GUI and IP Integrator.

+All of the examples have been integrated into an automated flow that genereates the Vivado project for you.

 <a name="ipiex"></a>
-# Automated IP Integrator Examples
+# IP Integrator Examples

-## Overview

-This section covers using a automated IP Integrator example designs with Vivado.
+This section covers a simple IP Integrator example designs that can help you get familar with the automated project generation flow and IP integrator.

-Current examples include the following.
-Select the link below for information on the design and how to create the particular example design.
+Current examples include the following:

 [hello_world](../cl/examples/hello\_world\_hlx/README.md)